akashrpatel621/Tetris/PROPOSAL.md

 if a row is filled is needed and also a method to delete a row is trivial.
 A gravity simulator will also be needed to move the terminals down as if they were falling at a constant rate.

-For the external library, I will be using the Open Graphics Library (OpenGL) which is an API for rendering 2D and 3D vector graphics.
-This API usually interacts with the graphics processing unit to achieve hardware accelerated rendering.
-I will be using OpenGL to create the tetrominoes and also the game board graphics for Tetris.
-I will also use OpenGL to manipulate the tetrominoes while they are falling.
+For the graphical componets of Tetris I will be using of graphics library and this will allow me to create the 2D tetrominoes that will be needed in the game.
+For the rate the tetrominoes will fall I will be using of 2D figures which is a physics libary that will detect collisions.
 While the game is running I want to create a side panel with the current score and the time elapsed.
 I would also like to add background music to the game using the OfBaseSoungPlayer library to play music.

+**Timeline**
+Week 1: Read open frameworks documentation and get familiar with using to create Tetris.
+Be able to use of graphics to create tetrominoes and have them show up on the screen.

+Week 2: Work on game logic and connecting that to the graphics of the tetrominoes.
+Create user interface with opening page. use physics libary to create the effect of the tetrominoes falling.

+Week 3: Finish up game logic and overall game.
+Add score board if time permits.

 **Resources**